OP-TEE/optee_os/lib/libmbedtls/mbedtls/README.md

     make test

-The test suites need Perl to be built.
-If you don't have Perl installed, you'll want to disable the test suites with:
+The test suites need Python to be built and Perl to be executed.
+If you don't have one of these installed, you'll want to disable the test suites with:

     cmake -DENABLE_TESTING=Off /path/to/mbedtls_source